back

 Impulse buying comprises 40% to 80% of all purchases!1 Spending money on unnecessary expenses is only sometimes a cause for concern.
 But it does drain your income, as it can get around $5,400 a year.

-If your spending habits make it challenging for you to pay your installment loans and bills, then it’s time to stop impulse spending.
+If your spending habits make it challenging for you to pay your loans and bills, then it’s time to stop impulse spending.
 Learn how to control your spending habits and start saving money.

 Effective Strategies for Controlling Personal Spending